 Through the woodblock medium, I make images of land, sea, and sky using a visual language of shapes, colors, and textures.

 I credit my ability to see and interpret the world in this way to having a background in design.

 I was educated in Industrial Design and worked as a furniture designer for many years.
 I loved the work but at some point – maybe it was because of my upbringing – I felt the need to change my focus in order to have a closer relationship with the environment.

 I went back to college, where it was my good fortune to receive a five-month-long fellowship to learn Japanese woodblock printmaking in Tokyo.
 My teacher was Yoshisuke Funasaka.

 Working with my hands and with the close-to-the-earth materials utilized in the Japanese woodblock process is very enjoyable.
 And separating pictures into color components is a fun design challenge.
 In sum, this process embodies the perfect blend of design, craft, and expression for me.

 Woodblock prints are impressions on paper made from carved and inked blocks.
-Multi-color prints require separate woodblocks for each of the different colors.
-My images are usually constructed from 8 to 10 woodblocks and up to 30 layered impressions.
+Multiple color prints require separate woodblocks for each of the different colors.
+My images are usually constructed of 8 to 10 blocks and up to 30 layered impressions.

-Each step in the process – the carving, inking, and printing – is performed by hand.
-I relate the hand-touch printing process to playing music on a piano.
-Like applying pressure to the keys on a piano, how hard you press really matters.
+The carving, inking and printing is all performed by hand.
+I liken the hand-touch printing process to playing music on a piano.
+Likes keys on a piano, your touch really matters.
 My aspiration is to make each performance – each step in the process – brought to life with feeling, finesse, and discovery.

 * Original Woodblock Prints * Guest Lecturer and Instructor * Documentary Film * Greeting Cards *